Who can use this feature?

 Exclude

-(In general, if your account has Private by Default enabled, the Form Privacy section will not be accessible in Settings.
-However, Form Privacy can be accessible if it was enabled before Private by Default.)
+Note: if your account is using the Private by Default privacy mode, the Form Privacy section may not be visible.
+However, Form Privacy can be accessible if it was enabled before Private by Default.

 Note that you can still analyze engagement with masked elements in Fullstory.
 Simply search for the CSS Selector of the element or create an Element to identify it using a name of your choosing.